tcarlile/eBird-Targets/README.md

 - Yes, the script reads your eBird password from the config file stored in plain text on your computer.
   - If you're paranoid you should remove it from ```ebird.cfg``` after running the script.
   - The password is stored in the ```cfg['pw']``` variable (see lines ```148, 142-143```, and is only sent to the eBird login page (see lines ```156-162```.
 I encourage you to examine the code before running.
-- Long staying and heavily twitched rarities
-- You may need to do some Rarities: long staying rarities can yield spurious targets. e.g. Surfbird on south padre island (look up deets)
+- Long staying and heavily twitched rarities can lead to spurious/unlikely targets.
+There were several of these for my Texas and Arizona trips.
+I suspect it's more of an issue in places that get tons of rarities.
+You may want to do a bit of data cleaning if something looks unlikely.
+  - A Surbird seen on South Padre Island for ~1.5 weeks in April 2023 showed up with a 9.9% frequency in the output for my trip.
+  - One might also think that the seldom birded bike path near me would be a great place to see a wintertime Townsed's Warlber in the east (66%!).
-- Things I haven't tested.
+- There are some things I haven't tested.
 If you do, please let me know:
-  - When eBird is set to display both common and scientific names.
+  - HTML parsing when eBird is set to display both common and scientific names.
-  - I have not tested with Windows line endings, only Unix line endings.
+  - When config and hotspots files have Windows line endings.
 - Currently this only supports English Common names, because that's what's in the taxonomy file.
 If there are taxonomy files with names in other languages those may work.

 ## Usage
 This script is run in the terminal with the command ```python3 targets_parser.py```.
 It should be run in a directory containing an ```ebird.cfg``` file, a file of hotspots of interest, and the Clements/eBird taxonomy csv file (see below for details).